ietf-wg-acme/acme/draft-ietf-acme-acme.md

 provide an integrity mechanism, which protects against an intermediary changing the request URI to another ACME URI.

-As noted above, all ACME request objects carry a "url" parameter in their protected header.
+As noted in {{request-authentication}} above, all ACME request objects carry a "url" parameter in their protected header.
 This header parameter encodes the URL to which the client is directing the request.
 On receiving such an object in an HTTP request, the server MUST compare the "url" parameter to the request URI.
 If the two do not match, then the server MUST reject the request as unauthorized.

 Except for the directory resource, all ACME resources are addressed with URLs provided to the client by the server.
 For these resources, the client MUST set the